leanprover/logic_and_proof_lean3/the_natural_numbers_and_induction.rst

    -  :math:`F_{2n+1} = F^2_{n+1} + F^2_n`
    -  :math:`F_{2n+2} = F^2_{n+2} - F^2_n`

    Hint: use induction on :math:`n`, and prove them both at once.
 In the induction step, expand :math:`F_{2n+3} = F_{2n+2} + F_{2n+1}`, and similarly for :math:`F_{2n+4}`.
 Proving the second equation is especially tricky.
 Use the inductive hypothesis and the first identity to simplify the left-hand side, and repeatedly unfold the Fibonacci number with the highest index and simplify the equation you need to prove.
-(When you have worked out a solution, write a clear equational proof, calculating in the \`\`forwards'' direction.)
+(When you have worked out a solution, write a clear equational proof, calculating in the \`\`forward'' direction.)

 #.
 Prove that every natural number can be written as a sum of *distinct* powers of 2.
 For this problem, :math:`1 = 2^0` is counted as power of 2.